vitessedata/quicksetup/nimbix.alveo/README.md

 Setup xdrive and related stuff.

 ## 05\_sql.sh
 Setup a bunch of SQL scrtips.
+You will see a few ERROR: xxx does not exist.
+These are OK.

 ## Start googlenet server.
 ```